 Some of these providers may not have an NPI, and others we may not be able to obtain.
 Independence requires NPI identifiers in the following four provider fields:

 - Referring provider

 Is Independence planning on requiring a nine-digit zip code on the claim form?

 The nine-digit zip code is currently not required.

-Registering your NPIs with IBC is easy.
+Registering your NPIs with Independence is easy.
 Once you have obtained your NPIs, you may register online using our NPI Provider Registration Web Form.
 All providers (participating and nonparticipating) may register using the appropriate online form.